rtoy/cmucl/BUILDING.md

    the C sources and recompile because of this, you can do that before Phase b), so that you don't have to perform that phase twice.

-d) Populating the kernel.core, and dumping a new lisp.core file.
+1. Populating the kernel.core, and dumping a new lisp.core file.

    In this phase, which is controlled by src/tools/worldload.lisp, and hence often called world-load, the kernel.core file is started up